The Big Picture…

 Augmented features bring out the Unique Selling Points (USPs) for this particular product, the differentiators from our competitors.
 It also covers the extras, such as subscription-based servicing/repairs.

-Finally, potential features are those that we use to constantly enrich the customer going forward.
+Finally, potential features are those that we use to continually enrich the customer going forward.
 As an example, it is not uncommon for Coca-Cola to have competitions for its consumers to excite them.
 These are potential features.

 Next in the marketing mix is price.